 ‘And why is it that a miller, who has a large mill with all the best machinery and gets plenty of corn to grind is so poor that he can hardly live from day to day?’

 ‘Because the miller keeps everything for himself, and does not give to those who need it.’

 The prince wrote down the answers to his questions, took a friendly leave of Lucky Luck, and set off for home.

 When he reached the stream it asked if he brought it any good news.
 ‘When I get across I will tell you,’ said he.
 So the stream parted; he walked through and on to the highest part of the bank.
 He stopped and shouted out:

 ‘Listen, oh stream!
 Lucky Luck says you will never have any living creature in your waters until someone is drowned in you.’

 The words were hardly out of his mouth when the stream swelled and overflowed till it reached the rock up which he had climbed, and dashed so far up it that the spray flew over him.
 But he clung on tight, and after failing to reach him three times the stream returned to its proper course.
 Then the prince climbed down, dried himself in the sun, and set out on his march home.

 He spent the night once more at the mill and gave the miller his answer, and by-and-by he told the three sisters not to throw out all their sweepings in the face of the sun.

-The miller, too, began to give alms and became a very good man, and in time grew so rich that he hardly knew how much he had.
+The miller, too, began to give to the poor and became a very good man, and in time grew so rich that he hardly knew how much he had.